alexzedev/Pong_game/README.md

 ![alt text](https://github.com/alexzedev/Pong_game/blob/main/pong_game_gif.gif?raw=true)

+Technical details:

+Built using Python 3.11
+Uses the Pygame library for the graphical interface Designed for Windows, macOS, and Linux platforms

 Contributing:

 If you'd like to contribute to the game, please fork the repository and submit a pull request with your changes.
 We welcome bug fixes, feature requests, and improvements to the game!